 Indiana Wesleyan University considers it a privilege to work with each selected field agency in developing, equipping and training the next generation of professional social workers.
 IWU is committed to providing effective training and support for Field Instructors and to developing and maintaining a positive working partnership with all selected field agencies.
 The goal of the field education department is to create a positive and mutually beneficial experience for students and the field agency as we work together to provide students with a quality education and improve the lives of the individuals, families and communities served.
-To accomplish this goal, the following processes shall be implemented as an integral component of the field experience.
+To accomplish this goal, the following processes are used to facilitate communication, training and orientation.

-Process for Field Instructor Orientation, Training and Communication
+Process for Field Instructor Orientation, Training and Communication (AS2.2.8,

-(AS2.2.8, AS2.2.10)
+AS2.2.10)

-Field instructor completes the application.
-30-60 days before practicum start date Submit to Field Director Upon approval, Field Instructor receives a welcome letter with an overview of requirements.
-14-30 days before practicum start date From Field Director Field Instructor receives a copy of Field Manual, a summary of next steps, links to Field Orientation materials and media presentations.
-14-30 days before practicum start date From Field Director Field Instructor receives internet links to field orientation video content that the Field Instructor can watch at her or his convenience providing information on key policies and process.
-Written responses to Frequently Asked Questions (FAQ) are also provided.
-14-30 days before practicum start date From Field Director Field Instructor receives contact from Faculty Liaison for initial review of questions and additional information needed.
-Establishes date of for mid-term virtual site visit.
-Within 2 weeks of practicum start date From Faculty Liaison Field instructor receives electronic links to media presentations describing student learning contract, Within 3 weeks of practicum start date Field Director process recordings, the student record of supervision and student portfolios.
-Field Instructor receives an electronic newsletter from the IWU MSW Field Education program four times during the practicum experience.
-Bi-monthly Field Director Field Instructor maintains contact with Faculty Liaison regarding issues, concerns, questions, or problem-solving.
-Throughout practicum as needed Field Instructor completes virtual site visits (mid-term and final) with Faculty Liaison and student to review progress and competency evaluations.
-At mid-term and end of practicum placement.
-With Faculty Liaison and student Field Instructor completes an evaluation of IWU field experience and interactions.
-At the end of practicum placement Field Instructor Field instructor may participate in Field Instructor advisory meetings as indicated.
-Annually Initiated by Field Director
+- Field instructor completes application for approval. - Field Instructor Application reviewed and approved to meet criteria by field director / faculty. - Field Instructor connected to Tevera Field Software system to facilitate ongoing communication and review of required assignments and time logs. - Field Instructor receives a copy of Field Manual, links to Field Orientation materials, Field Instructor Guidebook, and media presentations. - Field Instructor receives contact from Faculty Liaison for initial review of questions and additional information needed.
+Establishes date of for mid-term virtual site visit. - Field Instructor receives and reviews assignments such as learning contract, process recordings, observation of student practice and records of supervision from student electronically for review and signature.
+Questions and concerns can be communicated electronically to student and faculty through Tevera system. - Field Instructor receives an electronic newsletter from the IWU MSW Field Education program several times during the practicum experience to provide additional guidance, resources and tips.

+- Field Instructor maintains contact with Faculty Liaison regarding issues, concerns, questions, or problem-solving. - Field Instructor completes virtual site visits (mid-term and final) with Faculty Liaison and student to review progress and competency evaluations. - Field Instructor completes an evaluation of IWU field experience and interactions. - Field instructor may participate in social work advisory council meetings as indicated.

-Monitoring of Student Learning, Performance and Field Effectiveness(AS2.2.7)
+Monitoring of Student Learning and Performance (AS2.2.7)

 Monitoring of student progress, as well as student self-reflection and selfregulation, are key components of demonstrating competency in ethical and professional behavior.
 CSWE Competency 1 identifies the importance of using supervision and consultation to guide professional judgment and behavior (EPAS, 2015).
 To ensure that these elements occur effectively, it is essential that the student participates in intentional activities that require reflection, evaluation, and solicitation of feedback from the field instructor and other advanced practitioners.
 Also, monitoring of student progress and development as a social worker as a joint responsibility between IWU and the practicum site is essential to ensure student learning.
-Students in the IWU MSW program are enrolled in four back to back eight-week field seminars during each 32-week field placement.
+Students in the IWU MSW program are enrolled in four back to back eight-week field seminars during each 32-week field placement (28 weeks for Hybrid cohort).
 These seminars are taught by IWU instructors who are also the designated Faculty Liaison for each assigned student.
 The seminars provide the primary platform for the ongoing monitoring of student progress and development.
 Required field activities are built into each field seminar to ensure students engage in direct practice and learning activities that are conducive to students achieving competency in the nine CSWE designated areas.
 The following provides an overview of key activities, monitoring, and student assessment.